-Weekend College Admission Standards
+Weekend College Program

 This is a one-of-a-kind bridge program specifically designed for the physical therapist assistant (PTA) who wishes to earn a doctor of physical therapy (DPT) degree.
 You will study in our weekend college, with classes meeting on campus every other weekend in the fall, winter, spring and summer semester.
 Distance learning is also incorporated into the curriculum and you are required to work a minimum average of 20 hours per week as a PTA to complement your coursework.